-You have decided to bite the bullet and run for student council, but what comes next?
+Good student council ideas are hard to come by.
+But if you have decided to bite the bullet and run for student council you are in the right place.
+But what comes next?
 Plan some funny student council speeches and see how it goes?

 Some of us are natural leaders and are driven to make a change.
 Running for student council might be the thing to help you make your mark.
 Be it in school or college, going up against your fellow classmates can be intimidating.
 Let’s face it, a lot of the time it is a popularity contest so how can you become your most electable self?